laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/03-Narrowing/narrowing.md

 - **"symbol"**

 - _typeof_ operator returns a value.

 - TypeScript strictly check the value returned by _typeof_ because this lies under _type guards_.

 - Because TypeScript also familier with the peculiar behavioral habit of the operator that it does in JavaScript.
-Lets have a look on this example:
+Have a look on this example:

 ```ts
 function printAllUses(users: string | string[] | null) {